To Report a Spill - Call the Spill Hotline :Daytime: 7:00am to 3:30pm - call 206.973.4770

 Private Stormwater System Inspection Program

-The City of SeaTac Public Works Department conducts annual to semi-annual inspections of commercial and multifamily private stormwater systems to ensure the stormwater facilities are being maintained and functioning properly.
+The City of SeaTac Public Works Department conducts yearly or every-other-yearly inspections of commercial and multifamily private stormwater systems to ensure the stormwater facilities are being maintained and functioning properly.
 Link: Private Stormwater System Inspection Program .

 Public Education and Involvement

 The City of SeaTac has a variety of stormwater education and involvement programs focused on raising awareness and adopting practices which help protect our natural water ways.
-These programs include Fish Friendly Car Wash Kits, Storm Drain Markers and Organic Gardening and Conservation Classes.
+These programs include Fish Friendly Car Wash Kits, Storm Drain Markers and annual Green Events full of educational information, and sales of rainbarrels at a reduced rate to the resident.
 For more information on these and other programs, follow this link: Stormwater Public Education and Involvement Page .

 Stormwater Management Program Video - City of SeaTac Public Works is Working for You